Agent5055/Vibe_Coding_hackathon_2025/PERFORMANCE_FUNCTIONALITY_REPORT.md

 ### ✅ Fully Implemented Features

-#### 2.1 Core Note Management
+#### 2.1 Core Note Management (Enhanced)
 **Status:** ✅ **Working Perfectly**

 **What it does:**
-- Create, read, update, and delete notes
+- Create, read, update, and delete notes with rich text or plain text editing
+- Rich text editor with markdown support, headings, lists, code blocks, quotes
+- Interactive checklists with task items that can be checked/unchecked
-- Each note includes: title, body content, tags, keywords, timestamps
+- Each note includes: title, body content, tags, keywords, timestamps, isPinned flag
+- Pin important notes to keep them at the top
-- Automatic keyword extraction from note content using local algorithm
+- Automatic keyword extraction with weighted headings (3x importance)
 - Real-time word count and reading time calculation (200 words/min)
-- Search functionality across titles, body, and tags
+- Full-text search across all note content
+- Daily Note quick access for journaling

 **How to use:**
-1. Click "New Note" button in header
+1. Click "New Note" or "Daily Note" button in header
+2. Use rich text editor toolbar for formatting (or toggle to plain text)
+3. Create checklists using the task list button
-2. Fill in title, content, and select tags from dropdown
+4. Fill in title, content, and select tags from dropdown
-3. Optional: Enable revision reminder with custom days
+5. Optional: Enable revision reminder with custom days
+6. Click pin button to keep note at top of list
 4. Save note - keywords are automatically extracted
 5. Notes appear in dashboard with all metadata